This page contains policies and rules regarding registration of classes.

 Note: You are limited to a total of 6 interdisciplinary credits.
 You must receive a C or better to receive Law School credit, but the grade will not count in your Law School GPA.

-Students taking courses in other departments as part of an approved joint degree program must first consult with the joint degree program advisor, Allan Vestal, for the Law School.
+Students taking courses in other departments as part of an approved joint degree program must first consult with the joint degree program advisor, Erin Lee-Schneider, for the Law School.

 No more than 6 hours of Moot Court activities may count towards the 90 credits required for graduation.